 Singaporebrides | Fine Dining

-Jaslyn and Jack’s Fairy-Lit Beach Wedding at Shangri-la Rasa Sentosa
+Jaslyn and Jack’s Fairy-Lit Beach Wedding at Shangri-la Rasa Sentosa, Singapore

-Jaslyn and Jack’s DIY wedding projects brought them closer together, and added a personal touch to their beautiful, fairy-lit Shangri-la Rasa Sentosa wedding.
+Jaslyn and Jack’s DIY wedding projects brought them closer together, and added a personal touch to their beautiful, fairy-lit Shangri-La Rasa Sentosa, Singapore wedding.

 Jaslyn Lek, 29, Marketing Manager, and Jack Jonethan, 32, Operations Manager, had worked at the same company for more than five years before things heated up and they went on a date!
-Inspired by Pinterest, the couple DIY’ed lots of personal details for their special day, in a beautiful fairy-lit wedding by the sea at Shangri-la Rasa Sentosa on 15 October 2018, where family and friends lit sparklers to welcome them in!
+Inspired by Pinterest, the couple DIY’ed lots of personal details for their special day, in a beautiful fairy-lit wedding by the sea at Shangri-La Rasa Sentosa, Singapore on 15 October 2018, where family and friends lit sparklers to welcome them in!

 How did you meet each other?